EmployeeIssues.comU.S. Employee Rights in Plain English

 "Offensive conduct may include, but is not limited to, offensive jokes, slurs, epithets or name calling, physical assaults or threats, intimidation, ridicule or mockery, insults or put-downs, offensive objects or pictures, and interference with work performance."

-This is just a speculative, fictional example.
+That's just a speculative, fictional example.
 Contact the EEOC or consult an attorney to be sure about your situation.
 More about that is on the next page.

 Next Page > Harassment Laws